State and Federal Policymakers Explore Work Sharing, an Alternative to Layoffs

 By Neil Ridley

-Colorado in early June became the 19th state to adopt work sharing - an unemployment insurance program that provides an alternative to layoffs by allowing employers to cut employees' hours instead of slashing the number of employees on their payrolls.
+Colorado this week became the 19th state to adopt work sharing - an unemployment insurance program that provides an alternative to layoffs by allowing employers to cut employees' hours instead of slashing the number of employees on their payrolls.

 Gov. Bill Ritter Jr. signed the Colorado Work Share program into law on June 9.
 Citing the need to grow the state's economy, support businesses, and create quality jobs, Ritter at a state-wide conference said, "As tough as the economy is, we must maintain our commitment to collaborate and bring people together around economic development, workforce development and education."